 - A minimum of 30 points from AAMA-approved continuing education units

-- RMA – to maintain an RMA you need to pay an annual $50 renewal fee and earn 30 Certification Continuing Program (CCP) points every three years
+- RMA – You’ll need to renew the RMA annually and earn 30 Certification Continuing Program (CCP) points every three years.

-- NRCMA – to maintain the NRCMA you must meet the following obligations starting after one year:
+- NRCMA – You’ll need to maintain the NRCMA by:

-- Complete at least two A class Continuing Education Units (CEUs) each year
+- Completing at least two A class Continuing Education Units (CEUs) each year

-- Pay a yearly membership fee to the NAHP
+- Paying a yearly membership fee to the NAHP